 The court can also award you special damages.
 Special damages are the fees that are easier to quantify.
 Special damages could include medical expenses and missed income.
 Special damages could also cover future medical expenses if you suffered an injury that will require ongoing attention.

 Sometimes, the court determines that the medical professional made a mistake by behaving recklessly or intentionally.
 Punitive damages focus on punishing the defendant for egregious errors, as opposed to helping the victim recover.
 If the court believes that the defendant acted intentionally, it could assign punitive damages along with general and special damages.

 If you or a loved one experienced medical malpractice in Montana, you deserve compensation.
 Medical professionals have a responsibility to provide a reasonable level of care.
 The Great Falls medical malpractice lawyers at Kovacich Snipes Johnson, P.C. are experienced and knowledgeable about medical malpractice laws in Montana.
 We have a strong record of winning difficult and complex cases and have gone up against big businesses and companies to fight for our clients.
 Other Montana legal associations respect us and they often ask us to work with them on particularly challenging cases.
 We are passionate about helping as many Montana people as we can.
-Our firm can offer you a free consultation, so you can get to know our team.
+Our firm can offer you a free strategy session, so you can get to know our team.
 You will not pay any legal fees unless we are able to win your case, so you do not need to worry about paying for an unsuccessful outcome.
 Contact Kovacich Snipes Johnson, P.C. for dedicated, determined representation in your medical malpractice claim.